 Traditionally, leftover Christmas pudding slices are fried in butter and eaten along with a cooked English or Scottish breakfast: such as sausages, bacon, mushrooms, eggs, potato scones, baked beans, etc. Nowadays, we can have a tasty cooked breakfast with the vegan alternatives, and a slice of fried Christmas cake if desired.
 It may sound strange but it does work and would be especially tasty for a Boxing Day or New Years Day Brunch.

 Christmas pudding, prepared with alcohol such as Brandy, can be stored in a cool, dry, and dark area, or within the refrigerator, for a few months.

 Christmas pudding made with fresh orange or apple juice can be stored within the refrigerator for a few weeks.

-Store the pudding within the pudding basin with a fresh parchment paper and kitchen foil lid tightly covering.
-Or add the pudding to a food container.
-Or place the leftover pudding onto a plate and tightly wrap in greaseproof paper and a second layer of kitchen foil.
+If you've started eating the pudding then store any leftovers within the pudding bowl or add the pudding to a food container.
+Leftover pudding can also be stored on a plate and wrapped in greaseproof paper and a second layer of kitchen foil.

 Reheating Christmas pudding in the slow cooker